gneverov/circuitpython/README.md

 socket.netif['wl0'].wait()  # Wait/blocks until the network interface has an IP address
 ```

-- `time`: Module refactored to be more consistent with CPython and to use newlib for time functions, including timezone information.
+- `time`: Module refactored to be more consistent with CPython and to use Picolibc for time functions, including timezone information.

 - `_thread` and `threading`: The `_thread` module is implemented using FreeRTOS tasks.
 Python code can create any number of threads (limited by available RAM).
 The implementation relies on a GIL, do just as in CPython, there is no automatic compute parallelism advantage to using multiple threads. `_thread` is a low-level module you don't use directly.
 The higher-level `threading` module in MicroPython is currently minimal.
 Much work remains to fully implement this module.